Gorgona Island (Colombia): Terrestrial

-The island's dense tropical rainforest has been isolated for thousands of years from the mainland, and gives shelter to some unique species like the endemic blue anole (Anolis gorgonae), which is the only all-blue anole lizard in the world.
-Unfortunately this species is in danger of extinction due to the forest clearing during the times of the prison and by predation from the introduced western basilisk (Basiliscus galeritus).
+The island's dense tropical rainforest has been isolated for thousands of years from the mainland, and gives shelter to some unique species like the endemic blue anole, which is the only all-blue anole lizard in the world.
+Unfortunately, this species is in danger of extinction due to forest clearing during the times of the prison and by predation from the introduced western basilisk.

 Gorgona is famous for its snakes.
-There are three known venomous snakes including the much-feared Bothrops asper and two species of coral snake: Micrurus dumerili and Micrurus mipartitus.
+There are three known venomous snakes including the much-feared Bothrops asper and two species of coral snake: Micrurus dumerilii and Micrurus mipartitus.
 Several non-venomous snakes including boa constrictor, Ecuador sipo (Chironius grandisquamis), mussurana (Clelia clelia), blunthead tree snake (Imantodes cenchoa), banded cat-eyed snake (Leptodeira annulata), parrot snake (Leptophis ahaetulla), Boddaert's tropical racer (Mastigodryas boddaerti), brown vine snake (Oxybelis aeneus), Cope's vine snake (Oxybelis brevirostris), and centipede snake (Tantilla longifrontalis) also inhabit the island.

+This island also has the Atelopus gracilis sub-species of the endangered Atelopus elegans the Elegant Stub-foot Toad which might be a separate species of its own.

-Terrestrial mammals include the introduced white-headed capuchin, brown-throated sloth, Gorgona spiny rat and the agouti.
+Terrestrial mammals include the introduced Colombian white-headed capuchin, brown-throated sloth, Gorgona spiny rat and the Central American agouti.
 As well, there are over a dozen species of bat found on the island.

 There are few species of terrestrial birds on the island, probably due to the large number of reptile predators.
 The most common include endemic subspecies of black-crowned antshrike (Thamnophilus atrinucha gorgonae), bananaquit (Coereba flaveola gorgonae) and red-legged honeycreeper (Cyanerpes cyaneus gigas).

 Aquatic

-The island is well known for the yearly passage of the humpback whale and their newborn pay its shores from August to October during their southward migration.
+The island is well known for the yearly passage of the humpback whale and their newborn who visit its shores from August to October during their southward migration.
 Furthermore, one can find hammerhead shark, whitetip reef shark, sea turtle, whale shark and moray eel in the waters around Gorgona Island.

-The most common water birds found on or near the island are the blue-footed booby, brown pelican and magnificent frigatebird.
+Seabirds

+The island has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of brown pelicans, magnificent frigatebirds and blue-footed boobies.

 The brown booby breeding population nesting in Gorgona Natural National Park is small, but is the most important breeding territory for Sula leucogaster etesiaca in the world.
 The population of 150 pairs registered in 2002 exceeds the number of individuals in other regional localities.
 Brown boobies in Gorgona National Natural Park breed asynchronously; on the same date Ospina-Alvarez recorded eggs, chicks in early or youthful stages, and fledged chicks.
 The calculated accumulative reproductive success (17.3%) included more than 95% of all pairs breeding in 2002–2003, but this may change from year to year.